 An Aurcana Shareholder who is unable to attend the Meeting in person is requested to complete and sign the enclosed form of proxy and to deliver it to TSX Trust Company by mail to 301 - 100 Adelaide Street West, Toronto ON M5H 4H1.
-In order to be valid and acted upon at the Meeting, the form of proxy must be received no later than 9:30 a.m.
-(Vancouver time) on June 28, 2021 or 48 hours (excluding Saturdays, Sundays and holidays) prior to the commencement or any adjournment or postponement of the Meeting.
+In order to be valid and acted upon at the Meeting, the form of proxy must be received no later than 10:00 a.m.
+PDT on June 28, 2022 or 48 hours (excluding Saturdays, Sundays and holidays) prior to the commencement or any adjournment or postponement of the Meeting.
 The deadline for the deposit of proxies may be waived or extended by the Chair of the Meeting at his discretion, without notice.